Luke943/Algorithms/README.md

 Various algorithms and calculations implemented in Python.

 The pathfinding module uses [Numpy](https://numpy.org/).
-Everything else only relies on the standard libraary.
+Everything else only relies on the standard library.

 ## Contents